November 28, 2018

 You don't have to choose one or the other and stick with that decision.
 You can start off with a freelance writer and transition them to a full-time job in-house if that suits your needs.
 You can also work with multiple freelancers and in-house writers if that's in the best interests of your company.
 Finding the best fit will depend largely on how much content you need and what your financials are.

-The Writer Finder matches you with three skilled writers in your specific niche within 72 hours or less.
+The Writer Finder is a writing services that matches you with three skilled writers in your specific niche within 72 hours or less.
 These expert level writers have worked with NBC, The New York Times, Forbes, and other major outlets to produce high quality SEO-driven content.

-These high quality writers can create content for your social media channels or improve your ranking in search engines.
+These high quality writers can create social media posts or improve your ranking in search engines.
 You can also get help planning content to complement your marketing plan and drive engagement.
 While this service can save you time, it does require a larger financial investment than other alternatives.

 Upwork is a great site and the go-to for many people who are looking to hire writers for small projects.
-The website has a database of more than 12 million freelancers to help you find an expert writer.
+The website has a database of more than 12 million freelancers to help you find an expert writer or blogger.
 Star ratings make it easy to see how well writers have performed for other clients.

-You can find writers for a small project such as an email newsletter or hire someone who can create articles for your blog long-term.
-The flexible platform ensures you find the perfect fit for any project.
+You can find freelancing writers for a small project such as an email newsletter or hire someone who can create articles for your blog long-term.
+The flexible platform ensures you find the perfect fit for any project, regardless of pricing preferences.

-The downside to large freelance sites such as Upwork is that quality can vary dramatically, making it difficult to find writers with the skill level you need.
+The downside to large freelance sites such as Upwork is that quality can vary dramatically, making vetting applicants a difficlt affair.
+With this site, it takes more time and effort to find experienced writers with the skill level you need.

 Freelancer is a great company with a huge writer database similar to Upwork.
 Fees are a bit higher, but with over 23 million users, there are endless opportunities to find a quality writer.